WebAInternationals/ChromaVision/README.md

 # ChromaVision

-## Available Scripts
+ChromaVision is a chrome extension that helps people with Color Vision Deficiencies overcome difficulties and improve their web browsing experience.

+### Build Instructions
-In the project directory, you can run:

-### `npm run new-build`
+1. In the project directory, run: `npm run new-build`

-Creates a fresh `build` directory for the chrome extension.
+2. The command creates a fresh `build` directory for the chrome extension.
+3. Head to Chrome Browser and turn on `Developer mode`
+4. Select `Load unpacked`

-Turn on `Developer mode` in chrome and select `Load unpacked` Then, select the build directory created to install the chrome extension
+5. Select the `build` directory that was created in step 1 to install the chrome extension